andrewtavis/society/README.md

 # Winning [`↩`](#contents) <a id="winning"></a>

 There are many ways to win in Society.
-The baseline condition to victory would be having the most resources at the end of the game, which would include the resources used to upgrade ones businesses and institutions.
+The baseline condition to victory would be having the most resources at the end of the game, which would include the resources used to upgrade ones companies and institutions.
 If playing with health, if all other players have died then the survivor would also be the winner.
 There is the potential to also add victory conditions such as goals that a player needs to achieve in order to win.

 # Cards [`↩`](#contents) <a id="cards"></a>